 - Server catalog: github.com/modelcontextprotocol/servers

-- Our internal lessons doc (CLAUDE.md): every OAuth bug, CORS gotcha, CSP issue we’ve hit shipping a production MCP server.
-Useful reference if you’re building one.
+- Our internal lessons doc: every OAuth bug, CORS gotcha, CSP issue we’ve hit shipping a production MCP server.
+The full notes are summarised in our OAuth deep-dive.

 Stuck on something concrete? hello@mcp-analytics.com.
 We answer “how would you do this in your setup?” emails, not just bug reports.